Midjourney vs Suno

 | Platforms | web | web |

-| Best For | Concept exploration; Mood boards; Key art and promo images | Prototype music; Trailer background tracks; Menu and ambient music |
+| Best For | Concept exploration; Mood boards; Key art and promo images | Prototype music and jam games; Trailer background tracks; Menu and ambient BGM on a budget |

-| Cons | Not game-pipeline focused; Consistency across assets is hard; Subscription required | Licensing needs review for commercial release; Less control than a human composer |
+| Cons | Not game-pipeline focused; Consistency across assets is hard; Subscription required | Free tier is non-commercial; Less control than a human composer; v5.5 and voice cloning require paid plan |